Richard B. Spencer: Early life

 Richard Bertrand Spencer was born in 1978 in Boston, Massachusetts, the son of ophthalmologist Rand Spencer and Sherry Spencer (née Dickenhorst), the heiress to cotton farms in Louisiana.
 He grew up in Preston Hollow, Dallas, Texas.
 Spencer attended St. Mark's School of Texas, then Colgate University for one year before transferring to the University of Virginia.
 In 2001, he received a Bachelor of Arts in English Literature and Music from the University of Virginia and, in 2003, a Master of Arts in the Humanities from the University of Chicago.
 From the summer of 2005 into 2006, Spencer attended Vienna International Summer University.
 From 2005 to 2007, he was a PhD student in Modern European intellectual history at Duke University.
-He joined the Duke Conservative Union, where he met future President Trump's senior policy advisor Stephen Miller.
+He joined the Duke Conservative Union, where he met future President Donald Trump's senior policy advisor Stephen Miller.
 His former website says he did not complete his PhD at Duke in order "to pursue a life of thought-crime".